Zygmunt Maszczyk

-Zygmunt Paweł Maszczyk (born 3 May 1945, in Siemianowice Śląskie) is a retired Polish football player.
+Zygmunt Paweł Maszczyk (born 3 May 1945) is a Polish former professional footballer who played as a midfielder.

-He played mostly for Ruch Chorzów.

-He played for the Poland national team (36 matches/0 goals) and was a participant at the 1974 FIFA World Cup, where Poland won the bronze medal, at the 1972 Summer Olympics, where Poland won the gold medal and at the 1976 Summer Olympics, where Poland won the silver medal.
+He earned 36 caps with the Poland national team and was a participant at the 1974 FIFA World Cup, where Poland won the bronze medal, at the 1972 Summer Olympics, where Poland won the gold medal and at the 1976 Summer Olympics, where Poland won the silver medal.
+In 1975, he won the Polish Footballer of the Year plebiscite organized by the Piłka Nożna football weekly.

-Details
+Career

-Early in his career (1955–1962), Maszczyk played in local club in Siemianowice Śląskie.
-He moved to the well-renowned Ruch Chorzów in 1963 and played for Ruch till 1976 in 310 matches.
+Early in his career (1955–1962), Maszczyk played in local club Siemianowiczanka Siemianowice Śląskie.
+He moved to the well-renowned Ruch Chorzów in 1963 and played there until 1976, appearing in 310 matches.
 He was instrumental in Ruch becoming three time national champion (1968, 1974, 1975) and winning the Polish Cup (1974).

 During his career, Maszczyk was perhaps the most popular player of Ruch.
 He was well regarded for his flawless technique, exceptional work ethic, tirelessness, and quietness and aversion to media.

-As an example of his style, Maszczyk was acclaimed as obviously moving the most in the field of all the players of the Poland national team that won the medal in the 1974 World Cup.
+As an example of his style, Maszczyk was acclaimed as obviously moving the most in the field of all the players of the Poland national team that won the bronze medal at the 1974 FIFA World Cup.

 Fans called him "Zyga" (a Silesian diminutive for Zygmunt).

 Later, Maszczyk moved to Germany, where he left the sports career.
 By 1981, he lived and work in Lüdenscheid.